KEPR-TV: History

 In 2000, KEPR became the first station in the Tri-Cities to broadcast a digital signal with the activation of a low-power, standard-definition signal on channel 18; this was upgraded to a full-power, high-definition signal in 2007.
 The digital signal remained on channel 18 following the end of analog broadcasting in 2009, using virtual channel 19.

 On March 30, 2009, KEPR launched a digital subchannel affiliated with The CW, filling the void left by KCWK (channel 9) going dark at the end of May 2008 due to the Pappas Telecasting bankruptcy.
 The subchannel subsequently took KCWK's former channel 9 position on local cable systems.
 As had been the case with KCWK, programming is primarily sourced from the network's CW+ feed, along with a local 10 p.m. newscast.

 On April 11, 2013, Fisher announced that it would sell its properties, including KEPR-TV, to the Sinclair Broadcast Group.
 The deal was completed on August 8, 2013.

+On February 1, 2026, Sinclair and Rincon Broadcasting Group, owner of then-Fox affiliates KFFX-TV and KCYU-LD, entered into joint sales, management and shared services agreements allowing Rincon to provide sales, programming, and other services to KEPR and KIMA.
+In March 2026, Rincon president Todd Parkin filed to transfer Rincon Broadcasting to Community News Media, an affiliate of Standard General.